 cabazitaxel (Intravenous route)

 Neutropenic deaths have been reported.
 Obtain frequent blood counts to monitor for neutropenia.
-Do not give cabazitaxel if neutrophil counts are 1,500 cells/mm(3) or less.
+Cabazitaxel is contraindicated in patients with neutrophil counts of 1500 cells/mm(3) or less.
 Severe hypersensitivity can occur and may include generalized rash/erythema, hypotension and bronchospasm.
 Discontinue cabazitaxel if severe reactions occur, and administer appropriate therapy.
 Cabazitaxel is contraindicated in patients with a history of severe hypersensitivity reactions to cabazitaxel or to drugs formulated with polysorbate 80 .

 Commonly used brand name(s)

 Therapeutic Class: Antineoplastic Agent